Carpet (card game): Rules

 The game is out when all of the cards are moved into the foundations.

 Strategy

 Good strategy aims to fill empty spaces with cards that can soon be played, if possible building up in the carpet chains of cards that can be played consecutively, while leaving higher & lower ranking Cards in the discard pile until later in the game.

 Variations

 Under some rules (e.g. Basil Dalton's The Complete Patience Book), the Aces remain in the pack at the start of the game and only are played to the foundations when they are appear during regular play.

 Colorado and Twenty (sometimes called Sly Fox) are among several games that work similar to Carpet, but use two packs.

-Four Winds is a lesser known solitaire game in the style of Carpet, and has a set-up consisting of 16 tableau piles in the shape of the four directions of a compass.
+Four Winds is a lesser known game in the style of Carpet, and has a set-up consisting of 16 tableau piles in the shape of the four directions of a compass.